If you have used Django to build a web application before, then you likely have interacted with its robust permissions system.

 Add the fields to your

-field to the model:1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16
+Supposing you wish to add thecreated_atfield to the model:1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16

 # example/models.py from django.contrib.auth.models import Group from django.db import models from django.utils import timezone from django.utils.translation import gettext_lazy as _ if not hasattr(Group, "created_at"): created_at_field = models.DateTimeField( _("Created At"), blank=True, null=True, editable=False, default=timezone.now, ) created_at_field.contribute_to_class(Group, "created_at")